What To Do with Boxes After Moving to New Apartment

 1. Donate It To The Local Recycling Programs

 Different towns and cities have their local recycling centers, where people are allowed to recycle enormous quantities of cardboard to prevent them from being charged more to move the box.
-Some centers do not pick the cardboards from your home, hence you may need to move the boxes to the recycling center.
+Some centers do not pick up the cardboards from your home, hence you may need to move the boxes to the recycling center.

 Before you take it to the center, make an inquiry about the restrictions there like the size, amount, and if the boxes may be flattened.